-Just like the Charvel Classic Series, the Charvel Professional Series can be seen as the continuation of the Charvel Model Series.
+Just like the Charvel Classic Series, the Charvel Professional Series can be seen as the continuation of the Charvel Model Series and the forerunner of the Jackson Professional Series.
 The series were produced in Japan at the Chushin Gakki factory from 1989-1991.
 Compared to the Classic Series the guitars are a bit more high-end.
 Two of the guitars had neck-through construction and the third one had a set-in neck contrary to popular belief that it also has neck-through construction.
 These guitars also had the Charvel Toothpaste logo and most of them had headstocks matching the color of the body.

 The first guitar in the Charvel Professional Series is the Charvel 550XL.
 It is has neck-through construction, 25.5 inch scale and 24 frets.
 Just like the Charvel Model 5FX it has a slanted pickup in the neck position and a humbucker in the bridge position.